Georgia Adopts Gender Equality Law

 Facing a disparity in gender-related legislation, in March 2010 Georgia adopted a law on gender equality.
-Georgia’s official adoption of the legislation is part of a five-year campaign by the UNDP to help empower women and create equal opportunties in all areas of political, economic and social life.
+Georgia’s official adoption of the legislation is part of a five-year campaign by UNDP to help empower women and create equal opportunties in all areas of political, economic and social life.

 Since 2004, the Gender Advisory Council at the Georgian Parliament and the UNDP have worked together to enhance the status of women in Georgia.
 The efforts are also a part of the Millennium Development Goals—global benchmarks to reduce world poverty and advance human health and development by 2015.

 As part of the MDG goal of empowering women, in Georgia the UNDP assisted local partners in a gender-related advocacy campaign.
 The campaign centred on gender-related issues, and sought to change public perceptions from polite ignorance to informed involvement.
 Along with policy advice and consultations with the government, the campaign included a series of social events and educational activities including: professional contests for journalists, awards to gender-sensitive businesses, discussions and training for non-governmental organizations and politicians, art exhibitions and film-shows.

 The five-year long campaign covered some key areas of social, economic and political life in Georgia.
 In addition, UNDP supported in-depth research on gender-related public policy in Georgia, and examined gender trends in healthcare, education and the labour market.
 The UNDP-supported studies discussed gender issues among ethnic minorities and the displaced.

 Following Georgia's armed conflict with Russia in 2008, UNDP, in co-operation with the other UN agencies, made gender equality a top human rights priority.
 One of the post-war recovery projects was the establishment of the Gender Equality Resource Centre and gender equality hotline in the conflict-affected Shida Kartli region.